alphastigma101/cs452s23-Midterm/README.md

 # cs452s23-Midterm
 - You need to install maven.
 On Ubuntu it is **sudo apt-get install maven**
 - If you're using another linux distro, then you need to figure out how to install maven on it
-- Execute this command: **mvn archetype:generate -DgroupId=edu.sou.cs452.jlox -DartifactId=jlox -DarchetypeArtifactId=maven-archetype-quickstart -DarchetypeVersion=1.4 -DinteractiveMode=false**
+- Execute this command to create a **virtual enivornment (JVM)**: **mvn archetype:generate -DgroupId=edu.sou.cs452.jlox -DartifactId=jlox -DarchetypeArtifactId=maven-archetype-quickstart -DarchetypeVersion=1.4 -DinteractiveMode=false**
-- Then you should be able to execute the code by issuing this: **java -cp target/Lab5-1.0-SNAPSHOT.jar edu.sou.cs452.Lab5.Lox**
+- Then you should be able to execute the code by issuing this because Lox has a main declared as static and anything with a main will be compiled: **java -cp target/jlox-1.0-SNAPSHOT.jar edu.sou.cs452.jlox.Lox**
-- Run this command to compile and run the program: **java -cp target/jlox-1.0-SNAPSHOT.jar edu.sou.cs452.jlox.GenerateAst** We can compile the program by executing mvn package within the Lab5 directory.
+- Run this command to compile and run the program.
+It will generate the Stmt.java and the Expr.java: **java -cp target/jlox-1.0-SNAPSHOT.jar edu.sou.cs452.jlox.GenerateAst**

-We can run the program with java -cp target/Lab5-1.0-SNAPSHOT.jar edu.sou.cs452.Lab5.Lox
+# The Objectives to accomplish for this midterm:
+- Create the file called TestFunction.lox.
+- Review the mechanics of how to use .lox, you can use **var x = input()**
+- The main goal of this project is to create functions for the lox language using java.
+You can test your .lox implementation by doing this: **java -cp target/jlox-1.0-SNAPSHOT.jar edu.sou.cs452.jlox.Lox TestFunction.lox**
+-  **User Input**: Implement functionality that allows tLox programs to accept input from standard input.
+One idea is to mimic the Python built-in function input.
+- **Type conversion**: Implement a way of converting strings to numeric values.
+One idea is to mimic the built-in Python function int.
+- **Lists**: Add support for array-like lists in the Lox language, including list creation, element retrieval, and modification.
+Lists should be able to store any valid Lox data type, including other lists, allowing for nested lists.
+Implement basic list manipulation functions such as adding, removing, and accessing elements at a specific index.
+- **Prototypes**: Implement prototypal inheritance in JLox.
+Remove the distinction between objects and classes, and treat a class definition simply as a object in the environment with the name of the class that contains no fields, i.e. the initializer has not run.
+Add a .proto keyword for set expressions that dynamically update the superclass of an object.
+The superclass can be either another object or a class itself.
+- **Static bounds checking**: Create an abstract interpretation-based bounds checker for lists.
+This checker should be able to detect and report potential out-of-bounds access to list elements at compile time, helping to prevent runtime errors.
+It should be sound with respect to the safety of the program, meaning that it should never report that a program is safe that might produce an out-of-bounds error at runtime.
+It should be complete enough to allow useful programs to be run without reporting an egregious number false positives, meaning that it should not report that a program is unsafe when it is actually safe.

 - Prototypes
   - The goal of this part of the midterm is implement a form of prototypal inheritance in JLox.
 In our version of prototypes,